martinvirtel/starter-jupyternotebook/README.md

 `jupyter.sh start`

-Starts an instance of the configured image named after the current directory of the built image.
-The current directory is conveniently mounted at ~/work.
+Starts an instance of the configured image,  named after the current directory.
+The current directory is conveniently mounted read/write at `~/work` inside the container.
 Echos the URL so you can access the server in your local browser.

 `jupyter.sh open this.ipynb`